THIS KIT WORKS ON ALL FORD 5r110 TRANSMISSIONS AND FORD 6 SPEED MANUAL TRANSMISSIONS

 Question: I believe my manual transmission has an internal pump from the factory.
 How can I tell if it does and will your kit work with my transmission?

 Answer: If you have an external cooler you must have an internal pump as that is how the fluid moves to the cooler and back.
 If you aren't sure that you have an external cooler, look for the two external cooler lines typically on the passenger side of the transmission.
 These lines will both head towards the radiator.
-If you do deduce that you have an internal pump we can help you with the setup for your vehicle.
+If you have an internal pump, we can help you with the setup for your vehicle.
 Our kit will work with any transmission that has an internal pump.
 We currently have a setup for 3/8" and 5/16" lines and are working on the 1/2" kit.
 We will need to know the size of your lines.

 Hey, guys and or gals!

 Just wanted to drop you a quick note here.
 I purchased your dieselsite transmission filter kit with pressure gauge for my 02 diesel excursion.
 I had to share this with you.
 I installed your kit when my truck had 30K on it.
 I had already done the initial tranny service right when I bought it, and converted to using Mobil syn atf fluid.
 After reading about your product I decided to purchase the filter kit.
 Well after driving a 100,000 miles.
 It was time to drop the pan and change the internal filter.
 To my shocked surprise the pan was just as clean as if I just serviced it yesterday!
 And when I pulled the oem tranny filter out, I could not believe it.
 The filter was not even dirty.
 Amazing even after 100K of driving.
 And there was zero debris in my pan.
 And the transmission shifts just as g ood now with 131,xxx as it did when I bought it.

 Im just stunned, that that little spin on filter is doing that good of a job.
 You guys should be selling these to Ford.